 The exercise doesn’t have to be intense.
 Even stretching or a couple of jumping jacks are fine for this.
 Exercising won’t only wake up your body but also bring it to a positive state.

 The reading you do is preferably not in your detective but something that inspires you on a deeper level acquires knowledge and broadens your horizon.
 On top of this, your brain will wake up.
 The reading might be even inspirational for your 2nd S, the scribing.

 The 2nd S. stands for scribing or journaling for articulating your thoughts and ideas.
 Putting on paper what otherwise sticks in your head, frees up space in your mind for thinking.
 Or use these minutes for a gratitude practice as shared in an earlier post.

-You can also write down your to do list for today with the major achievements.
+You can also write down your to-do list for today with the significant achievements.
 Like this, they can be the input for the V.

 Feel free to mix the S.A.V.E.R.S. in their sequence according to your needs!

-Using this six step process shouldn’t take longer than half an hour, that means 5 minutes per topic.
-But you can even shrink it further down to 1-2 minute per step to fit it into your schedule with still having benefits for the rest of the day.
+Using this six-step process shouldn’t take longer than half an hour, which means 5 minutes per topic.
+But you can even shrink it down to 1-2 minutes per step to fit it into your schedule while still having benefits for the rest of the day.

 Just try and see!
 And be surprised about the results!